-Recommended Video Plan
+Create A Video Plan

 The circular shot focuses on one area as the drone flies a circular pattern around the event.
 This can be enhanced if the drone increases height while circling making a corkscrew pattern.

-Here, the drone is flown sideways while keeping the subject in center of frame.
+Here, the drone is flown sideways while keeping the subject in the center of the frame.
 An advanced version of this shot begins with the subject being obscured by some object, perhaps a tree or building.
 The drone then slowly flies to the side to reveal the subject from behind the object.

 In this case, the drone flies forward at a fixed height and constant speed by maintaining a fixed view of the subject.

 The drone starts close to the subject, then flies upwards and backward, to continuously reveal the surrounding area around the subject.
 This shot shows the scale of the surroundings.